Medical Sharps Disposal

 It is illegal to put sharps in the trash or recycling!
 Please dispose of your home generated syringes, needles and lancets in a safe and legal manner.

-Improper disposal of home generated sharps is a heath and safety threat to children, home health care providers, trash & recycling workers, and pets through accidental needle stick injuries.
+Improper disposal of home generated sharps is a heath and safety threat to children, home health care providers, our recycling workers, and pets through accidental needle stick injuries.

 APPROVED DISPOSAL METHODS:

-Contact your personal physician.
-He/she may accept your sharps as a courtesy to you.
+Contact your medical provider.
+They may accept your sharps as a courtesy to you.

 Hazardous Waste Collection Facility